-According to one new study, feral and pet cats collectively kill more than 1 million birds in Australia every day.
+According to one study from 2017, feral and pet cats collectively kill more than 1 million birds in Australia every day.
 Its authors reached that estimate by examining 91 previous studies on cat population densities in Australia, as well as another 93 studies on what those cats hunt.
 Feral cats kill about 316 million Australian birds per year, the study found, while pet cats kill an additional 61 million annually.

 "Everyone knows that cats kill birds, but this study shows that, at a national level, the amount of predation is staggering," lead researcher John Woinarski, from Charles Darwin University, tells the AFP news agency.
 "It is likely to be driving the ongoing decline of many species."

 The study suggests birds are in greatest danger on Australia's islands and in remote dry areas, where cats may kill as many as 330 birds per square kilometer every year.